 More women play casino games for fun than ever before, thanks largely to the online casino industry.
 There are two main reasons for this.
 First, digital technology allows women to integrate online casino games into their busy schedules.
-Before the internet enabled this possibility, few women could make time for gambling, but now anyone can play casino table games and online slots on their mobile device.
+Before the internet enabled this possibility, few women could make time for gambling between work and family obligations, but now anyone can play casino table games and online casino slots on their mobile device.

 The best female poker player to date